 Ok, so here he is again.
 She told him not to come at night.
 Mum says he’s not allowed to come at night, but he says he has to.

 “You’re not allowed.”

 See.
 That’s what he’s like.
 Sometimes she’s not even sure why he’s her friend.
 Or if he is her friend.
-Mum says she should play with the girls at school – that they should be her friends.
+Mum says she should play with the girls at school – that they should be her friends,becouse they can write my essay and homework together.
 She doesn’t think Mum likes him.

 “I can’t.
 I am in my nightie.
 It’s too late.
 I’m not allowed.”